deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 Base started slightly in his seat, and blinked his eyes open.
 "Uh?
 Oh, shit."

 He straightened up, moving his back sinuously with a rapid-fire of little pops and crackles as he cleared out the stiffness from a few hours of bad posture.
-"Wasn't supposed to sleep..."
+"Wasn't supposed to sleep…"

 "You okay, bro?"
 Adam asked him.